Dual Diagnosis Treatment Princeton, IL

 Services provided:

-• Regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient detoxification
+• Outpatient detox services, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment

 Great Heights Family Medicine Ltd - 32.7 miles from Princeton, IL

-Great Heights Family Medicine Ltd is a dual-diagnosis treatment center in Ottawa, Illinois that offers treatment services for substance abuse and mental health disorders that include panic disorder as well as bulimia.
+Great Heights Family Medicine Ltd is a dual-diagnosis treatment center in Ottawa, Illinois that offers treatment services for mental health and substance abuse disorders that include panic disorder as well as schizophrenia.

 Address: 315 East McKinley Road, Ottawa, IL 61350 in La Salle County